oscarhermawan17/learn-english/readme.md

 5. He didn't hit his boss.
 6. She didn't play with you last night
 7. It didn't sell to Mr Jarjit.

+### Yes/No Question
+1. Did I buy this game?
+2. Did you love him?
+3. Did they meet each others on this road last night?
+4. Did we go with this car yesterday?
+5. Did He kiss her?
+6. Did She play this game last night?
+7. Did It work?

+### 5W + 1H
+1. What
+2. When
+3. Where
+4. Who
+5. Why
+6. How

 ### Formula for sentence without Verb
 | Subject     | To Be     | Noun / Adj  |